 And it’s true for all His children too.

-Philippians 2 (about Jesus being humbled and exalted) brought me to First Peter 5:6-9.
+Philippians 2 (about Jesus being humbled and exalted) reminded me of 1 Peter 5:6-9, which talks about us being humbled and exalted.
+So I went there.

 Our Lord Jesus humbled Himself under the mighty hand of God, and He was then exalted at the appropriate time,